rolkra/rolkra.github.io/_posts/2020-10-7-human-perception-of-differences.md

 By just looking to the bars, we instantly get a good understanding of the differences between the islands!

-Of course you could use ggplot2 to build an individual plot:
+If you want to use ggplot2 to build an individual plot:

 ```R
 penguins %>%